Back to blog

 In today’s article, we successfully built a Wayfair price tracker that collects data, sends price change alerts, and visually presents price fluctuations.

 Hopefully, you find this tutorial helpful and easy-to-follow.
+For more similar tutorials, check our blog post on scraping Wayfair product data.
 If you have any questions or feedback regarding this article, please feel free to drop us a line at support@oxylabs.io, and our professionals will get back to you within a day.

 Frequently asked questions